 Renting

-New to renting?
+New to Renting?

 First time renters are encouraged to take the Renter 101 Course offered by the University of Minnesota Extension.
 Learn about the ins and outs of the rental process to help save money and headaches.
 This course is free and does not require registration.